Engineering (ENGR)

 ENGR 1201 Introduction to Engineering 2 Credits (1 Lec, 3 Lab)

 This is an introduction to the engineering profession with emphasis on technical communication and team-based engineering design.
 Note: Some mechanical engineering programs will accept the course ENGR 1201 for transfer credit and as applicable to the engineering major, while others will accept the course for transfer credit only.
-The student is advised to check with the school to which he or she wants to transfer for specific applicability of this course to the engineering major.
+Students are advised to check with the school to which they want to transfer for specific applicability of this course to the engineering major.

 Course Type: Academic